Understanding Visual bugs

 To understand visual bugs better, let’s consider an example.

-Fixing visual bugs manually is a time consuming and expensive task.
-Research reveals that an average company encounters nine visual bugs per release cycle monthly, and it takes twelve hours to resolve a specific visual bug.
+Fixing visual bugs manually is a time-consuming and expensive task.
+On an average a company encounters 6-10 per release cycle monthly, and this might roughly take eight-twelve hours to resolve a specific visual bug.

 What’s the Solution?